kuangyu0801/kuangyu0801.github.io/README.md

- Also i think a software career is longstanding and self-developing, and flexibel, i could either work in a big company or start one-man studio there are a lot new technology, material, tutorial online cous
+ Also i think a software career is longstanding and self-developing, and flexibel, i could either work in a big company or start one-man studio there are a lot new technology, material, tutorial online courses.

 ## **5. Why did you leave (or why are you leaving) your job?**
 - I want to shift my career into cloud computing and software development